OWASP/www-policy/procedures/chapter_processes.md

 ## "Chapter Processes"

 ## New Chapter Set-up Process
-The new creation of GitHub chapter repository and CRM record of chapter and leaders.(minmum of 2 leaders to start) **Relevant Policy: [Chapter Policy](https://owasp.org/www-policy/operational/chapters) and [Leader Policy](https://owasp.org/www-policy/operational/leader)**
+To create a new chapter repository in GitHub and CRM record of chapter and leaders.(minmum of 2 leaders to start) **Relevant Policy: [Chapter Policy](https://owasp.org/www-policy/operational/chapters) and [Leader Policy](https://owasp.org/www-policy/operational/leader)**

 [Start a New Chapter/New Leader](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/73) request subitted.